Explore Our Latest Insights on Artificial Intelligence (AI). Learn More.

 If a significant ongoing breach had been discovered, the team would have immediately notified the client and activated an incident response team.
 In this case, the client’s general counsel handled the matter in the normal course of doing business.

-First and foremost, it’s essential to distinguish proactive threat hunting from other investigative methods.
+First and foremost, it’s essential to distinguish true, proactive threat hunting from other investigative methods.
 With the elite skills required in short supply, it’s no surprise that most threat hunts today are reactive.
-That’s a problem because bad actors constantly introduce new TTPs explicitly designed to evade detection.
+That’s a problem because bad actors constantly introduce new TTPs specifically designed to evade detection.

-The survey responses and case study demonstrate the critical importance of collecting and preserving log and telemetry data for root cause analysis and threat hunting.
-Yet, this continues to be a significant problem for many organizations.
+The survey responses and case study outlined above demonstrate the critical importance of collecting and preserving log and telemetry data for root cause analysis and cyber threat hunting.
+Yet this continues to be a significant problem for many organizations.
 One cause is the sheer volume of data that must be ingested, correlated, and analyzed daily.
 Another is that actors often attempt to cover their tracks with Indicator Blocking and other techniques that impair or prevent access to investigative data.
-To reduce risks, organizations must do everything possible to preserve and make this data available at scale.
+To reduce the risks, organizations must do everything possible to preserve and make this data available at scale.

 SIEM and Security Orchestrations and Response (SOAR) solutions are helpful in partially automating data management, alert triage, and incident response playbooks.
 However, these tools still rely on detection rules that sophisticated actors routinely circumvent due to their intrinsic limitations.
 If rules are overly specific, they can miss crucial clues of a cyberattack.
 If overly broad, they can impair routine business processes and deluge SOC teams with spurious alerts.
 Most importantly, they cannot detect evidence of attacks that have never been seen before.
 That goal can only be achieved with proactive threat hunting.